smartholdem/sth-js/README.md

 ```

-### To generate a public / private key pair from a given BIP39 Pass Phrase:
+### Generate a public/private key pair from a given BIP39 or Any Pass Phrase:

 ```js
 const sth = require ('sthjs')